 We usually don’t give much thought to our neck until it becomes tight, sore or difficult to turn.
 When this happens, we realize all the muscles, tendons and bones in the neck (cervical spine) allow us to move freely.

 When you experience a sudden injury to the neck, like a minor muscle strain, stiff neck or a more serious cervical fracture, the pain and limited mobility require attention.
-The team at TriHealth Orthopedics & Sports Institute can help you understand the cause of pain and can help you take steps to get well.
+The teams at TriHealth Orthopedics & Sports Institute and Beacon Orthopaedics & Sports Medicine can help you understand the cause of pain and can help you take steps to get well.

 Common Neck Injuries